 Connecticut’s flag, adopted in 1897, displays a white baroque shield with three grapevines, each bearing three bunches of purple grapes on a field of blue.
-The banner below the shield reads “Qui Transtulit Sustinet,” which is Latin for “He who Transplanted Sustains Us,” Connecticut’s state motto.
+The banner below the shield reads “Qui Transtulit Sustinet,” Latin for “He who Transplanted Sustains Us,” Connecticut’s state motto.
 The vines stand for the first settlements of English people who began to move from Massachusetts in the 1630s.
 These settlements were thought of as grapevines that had been transplanted.

 State Motto – He who Transplanted Sustains Us